Public Policy & Economics

 - Professional development seminars on topics including job searching, public speaking and networking.

-- A mentor program where you are matched with a DC professional in your field of interest of interest.
+- A mentor program where you are matched with a DC professional in your field of interest.

 - Planned social events where you can connect with almost 400 other student leaders participating in LIVE.
 LEARN.
 INTERN. programs.
 These events may include: trivia night, a trip to a Nationals baseball game, volunteer projects, canoeing on the Potomac and a trip to Mt.Vernon.